Trimple/FlexJoystick/README.md

 Readme can and probably does have grammatical errors, refactoring help is super welcome.

 Bugs fixes and new features can be suggested using pull requests.
 I would really appreciate experienced look through the code with suggestions how the style and functionality can be improved.

+When suggesting the pull request, please make sure to minify the code and copy the minified version into docs folder.